Little good can be done by lying, little harm by telling the truth.

 Getting back to STT, one wonders why Mr STT hides his own identity?
 Does he have skeletons in his own closet?
 Or is it that he is afraid that someone will seek justice and take him to court for his libellous statements?
 It takes some level of courage, and some confidence in the veracity of your claims, to put your name to your writing in the wind power debate.

 Synonyms of scourge are: bane, blight, downfall, ruin, torment and woe.

-People who spread misinformation about wind power can expect me to expose
+People who spread misinformation about wind power can expect me to expose their lies.